amankrsnh/AssessmentPortal/README.md

 5. Now just **RUN** the Project.

 6. If everything is done in order then this will open the website in your local machine at http://localhost:8080/

+## CI/CD
+We have not used any integration tool for continuous integration/continuous deployment compatability for our application.